s02minu/Interactive-HR-Dashboard/README.md

 Click on the dashboard to explore insights and analytics!
 [![Screenshot ](https://github.com/user-attachments/assets/fc5162ef-3ace-4a51-b9c3-1d012ebc63e0)](https://public.tableau.com/app/profile/israel.egbeama/viz/TableauHRDasboard/HRSummary)

-## Future Improvements
-- Integration with live HR systems for real-time updates.
-- Predictive analytics for turnover and retention forecasting.

-## Contributing
-Feel free to contribute by suggesting improvements or adding new features.
-Open a pull request or submit an issue!

 ## Contact
 For any questions or feedback, reach out via [LinkedIn](https://www.linkedin.com/in/israeladetola/).